Corey Harawira-Naera: 2023

 Harawira-Naera played a total of nine matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
 Harawira-Naera's season ended in round 13 after suffering a seizure mid match.
 Harawira-Narea was ruled out for the rest of the season, and he revealed he couldn't recall anything before his seizure and only remembered waking up in an ambulance.

 2024

 During the pre-season Harawira-Naera was stood down from playing and training for an indefinite period after suffering his on field seizure..
 Harawira-Naera underwent surgery to have an ICD implanted, and he returned to weights training and running prior to Christmas.
 He did not play at all in the 2024 season.

-Harawira-Naera is expected to work as an on field trainer for the 2025 season after not receiving clearance to return to the field by club doctors.
+Harawira-Naera would be allowed to work as an on field trainer for the 2025 season after not receiving clearance to return to the field by club doctors.